KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Keynote - Power to the People who Teach the People by Sheena O'Connell

-Sheena is interested in [metacognition](https://en.wikipedia.org/wiki/Metacognition) or how people learn.
+Sheena has been an educator since childhood and began working for an education non-profit called Umuzi in 2018.
+She is interested in [metacognition](https://en.wikipedia.org/wiki/Metacognition), how people learn.

-She talked about common learning anti-patterns, what a normal classroom looks like, and normal success distribution.
+She began her talk by describing the education status quo: common learning anti-patterns, what a normal classroom looks like, and normal success distribution.

 She introduced [Bloom's 2 Sigma Problem](https://en.wikipedia.org/wiki/Bloom%27s_2_sigma_problem).
 "The average student tutored one-to-one using mastery learning techniques performed two standard deviations better than students educated in a classroom environment."

-Mastery-learning techniques
+Mastery learning techniques
 ![](djangocon-us-2024-recap-images/sheena-mastery-learning-techniques.png)

 A few advantages of mastery-based learning: